jcucuzza/PPMQ/README.md

 </p>

  > __History__ 🏺: *Why websockets? well, I am glad you asked!
-Our aim was to take advantage of our host server's free tier that only allowed WebSocket (others protocols were pay as you use).
-Rather than spending money to use their messaging queues, we built ppMQ to spend the money we saved on caffeine ☕*
+The aim was to take advantage of my host server's free tier that only allowed WebSocket (others protocols were pay as you use).
+Rather than spending money to use their messaging queues, I built ppMQ to spend the money I saved on caffeine ☕*

 ## Ease of use
 ppMQ is simple, after standing up your own ppMQ broker you can make use of the client side agent.